gnosia93/slurm_on_aws/README.md

 ![](https://github.com/gnosia93/slurm-on-grv/blob/main/tutorial/images/slurm-ws-arch.png)

 **This workshop is about how to use AWS graviton EC2 instances for pytorch distributed training with slurm.**
 AWS Graviton processors are custom-built by AWS to deliver the best price performance for cloud workloads.
-Launched in 2019, Graviton2 is the second generation of AWS Graviton processors.
-Graviton2-based instance types offer up to 40% better price performance compared to fifth generation instances.
-**AWS Graviton3 processors are optimized for ML workloads and provide twice the Single Instruction Multiple Data (SIMD) bandwidth while also supporting bfloat16.**
+Graviton-based instance is 20% more cheaper than X86-based and provide better performance in same generation instances.
+AWS Graviton3 processors are optimized for ML workloads and provide twice the `Single Instruction Multiple Data (SIMD)` bandwidth while also supporting `bfloat16`.

 Slurm is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.
-Slurm requires no kernel modifications for its operation and is relatively self-contained.

 ## Get Started ##